SitanHuang/rhine/README.md

 The game will have you play full military tactics and planning.

+### v0.8.8
+* AI now knows to disband and upgrade divisions
+* AI will disband unit if unit is surrounded

 ### v0.8.6
 * modified Morale View
 * modified Soft Attack formula based on Morale